martinvl/MPC-2014/jail/README_jail_version.md

 ![](../images/hedge2.png)

-Now, given a map of the prison yard you wish to calculate if you can make it, and how many of you comrades can make the escape.
+Now, given a map of the prison yard you wish to calculate how many of you can make it.

 ## Input:
-The first line of input contains 3 integers, _M_, _N_ and _I_, denoting dimensions of the prison yard, and the number of inmates escaping with you.
+The first line of input contains 3 integers, _M_, _N_ and _I_, denoting dimensions of the prison yard, and the number of inmates escaping (including you).
 The following _N_ lines contains _M-1_ numbers that are all 0 or 1.
 There is a prison wall between square (i,j) and (i+1,j) if and only if the i'th number on the j'th line is 1.
 Then follows _N-1_ lines with _M_ numbers on each line, telling that there is a prison wall between (i,j) and (i, j+1) if and only if the i'th number on the j'th line is 1.
 Square coordinates and lines are here 0-indexed.

 ## Output:
-If you are able to escape, output one number on a single line, the maximal number of inmates that may reach the pickup point (excluding you).
+Output one number on a single line, the maximal number of inmates that may reach the pickup point (including you).
-If the pickup point can not be reached, print 'Impossible'.

 ## Constraints
 2 &le; _M_,_N_ &le; 300

 2 &le; _I_ &le; 10<sup>9</sup>

 ## Sample input 1